 Membrane filtration method is an alternative to the MPN method for the microbiological analysis of water.
-Sometimes, it also refers as “Millipore filter technique” or “MF technique”.
+Sometimes, it also refers to as “Millipore filter technique” or “MF technique”.
 The Millipore filter technique was named by the two scientists Goetz and Tsuneishi in 1951.
-Membrane filtration method makes the use of membrane filter, or we can say Millipore filter.
+Membrane filtration method makes the use of membrane filter, or we can say millipore filter.
+A millipore filter possesses a uniform porosity or a predetermined pore size of 0.45 µm.

 Content: Membrane Filtration Method